When we started our journey, our student loans totaled more than 3x our annual income.

 We were constantly reviewing our WHY and reminding ourselves that we were making different choices for a reason.

 Refusing to change direction out of impatience or jealousy was tough at times – but it’s been a few years of funny stories and memories that we’ll treasure later in life. (at least we hope so, right?)

-Crucial Career Decisions that Grew Our Income
+Career Choices that Helped Grow Our Income

 My husband and I were both fortunate enough to find jobs after college that (at least somewhat) related to our areas of study.

 Don’t get me wrong — we definitely didn’t end up with our dream jobs right off the bat.
 In fact, it’s safe to say we are nowhere near there yet.